rackerlabs/support-how-to/content/general/use-pivot-tables-with-your-cloud-billing-invoice.md

     -   OpenOffice
         ([download](http://cf86f577ce3eeb804b0b-b288f28026fa4fe9b175ca1cf838e8ff.r99.cf2.rackcdn.com/rackspace_billing_open_office_pivot_tables.ods))

     Note: The following steps use the current version of Microsoft Excel on [Windows|Mac OSX].
     If you are using a different spreadsheet application version or a different OS, adjust your steps accordingly.

 2. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com).
 3. In the top-right corner, click your user name, and then select **Billing Overview**.
 4. Click **Billing History** > **Invoice Details**.
 5. In the **Filter Invoice** menu, select the invoice that you want to view.
-6. On the **Invoice Details** page, click teh SCV link and export the CSV invoice file.
+6. On the **Invoice Details** page, click the CSV link and export the CSV invoice file.
 7. Open Microsoft Excel, and create a new workbook.
 Do not open the CSV invoice file.
 8. In the new workbook, click **Data** > **From Text/CSV**.